cdoublev/css/doc/README.md

     - value: list of component values
   - function and simple block: list of component values

-A component value is a preserved token (lexical unit), a function, or a simple block.
+A component value is a preserved token, a function, or a simple block.

 The CSS grammar could be defined only with production rules, but encoding semantics is not always trivial.
 Therefore, semantic rules are often defined in prose.
 More importantly, an invalid part of a value must not always cause the entire process to fail.
 Therefore, some productions are defined with an algorithm to skip invalid parts, which excludes generated parsers.